 An academically rigorous, hands-on approach to education sets high standards for students at Latitude High School and equips them with practical skills to succeed in college and career.
 In addition to traditional classes, students spend a significant portion of their time in the community: visiting companies across the Bay Area, meeting with mentors, interviewing local experts and professionals for class projects, and learning about the vibrant, complex city around them.
 Students gain exposure to the wide range of career options in the Bay Area and beyond—all while developing deep connections to the community in which they live.
 In its first year alone, Latitude educators coordinated 20 extended learning opportunities in the Bay Area.
 They’ve visited Bay Area tech giants such as Apple, YouTube, Mozilla, and Pandora, as well as smaller companies like Circuit Launch, a robotics start-up in East Oakland, and Elevator Works, a micro-manufacturing incubator in West Oakland.
 Students have shadowed creative adults across many fields, including immigration and civil rights attorneys, art gallery owners, video game designers, architects, judges, engineers, surgeons, psychologists, and more.

 Latitude High Design Features

 1.Relevant and place-based learning

 Latitude High School applies place- and project-based learning approaches to create relevant learning experiences for its students.
-Teachers collaborate with academic programs like College Track, as well as other nonprofits, to prepare students for the academic rigors and equip them with the life skills required for college.
+Teachers collaborate with academic programs and nonprofits, to prepare students for the academic rigors and equip them with the life skills required for college.
 The school also offers students all the courses required for California’s public university systems, as well as tutoring and other support to help students succeed.